What Is The Purpose of Marketing?

 1. Relying Solely on Organic Reach

-Much of the hype surrounding social media stems from the fact that you don’t technically need to spend money to reach and/or build your target audience.
-Yes, some companies have managed to do both for little or no money but the likelihood of your company having the same luck is getting smaller and smaller.
-Various platforms are just growing too quickly for you to rely solely on organic reach, or even social media in general.
-Years ago, it might have been possible to reach a substantial amount of people by simply maintaining active accounts, i.e. regularly posting about new releases, promotions or changes in your industry and then tagging a lot of people in the posts.
+Much of the hype surrounding social media stems from the fact that you don’t technically need to spend money to reach and build your target audience.
+Yes, some companies have managed to do both for little or no money, but the likelihood of your company having the same luck is getting smaller and smaller.
+Various platforms are just growing too quickly for you to rely solely on organic reach or even social media in general.
+Years ago, it might have been possible to reach a substantial number of people by simply maintaining active accounts, i.e., regularly posting about new releases, promotions, or changes in your industry and then tagging many people in the posts.
 But in 2020, it’s much harder (if not impossible) to reach your marketing goals with just organic ads.

 The new challenge with social media is finding the right mix of organic and paid advertising, which is no easy feat.
-You might not have to spend as much year after year but odds are, you’re going to have to spend a considerable amount just to find the mix that works for you.
+You might not have to spend as much year after year, but odds are, you’re going to have to pay a considerable amount just to find the mix that works for you.